hemantasapkota/insta/README.md

 Instagram web is built on top of Django.
 Using [djangobot](https://github.com/hemantasapkota/djangobot), Insta logs you in as a web user.
 From this point onwards, it behaves exactly like a web browser.

-**Does Instagram know about this ?**

-Pretty sure they do.
-If they wanted prevent something like this, they'd have re-captcha enabled on the login page, and not just the sign-up page.
-See https://www.instagram.com/

 # Features

 * Interactive console